linode/docs/docs/guides/development/javascript/deploying-mern-stack-app-ubuntu-debian/index.md

     yarn add react react-dom axios

-Find out more about building applications with React in our guide [Deploying a React Application on Debian 10](/docs/guides/how-to-deploy-a-react-app-on-debian-10/#create-an-example-react-app).
+Find out more about building applications with React from the [official documentation](https://reactjs.org/docs/getting-started.html) and in our guide [Deploying a React Application on Debian 10](/docs/guides/how-to-deploy-a-react-app-on-debian-10/#create-an-example-react-app).

 ### Starting MERN Stack Services